markraud/react_portfolio/README.md

 ## Usage

-The website opens with the "About Me" section.
-By clicking on the links in the navigation bar in the header you can change the content of the center card (\***\*I have not been able to make the navigation links work yet.
-More work is being performed to correct this.
-Will be working with TAs on Tuesday\*\*\***).
+The website opens with the "About" section.
+By clicking on the links in the navigation bar in the header you can change the content of the center card.

 ![Screenshot](screenshot.jpg "Screenshot")